nopnop2002/SC16IS752/Raspberry Pi/README.md

 ## sc16is750_receive

-Connect RX(A-CH) and other Arduno TX at 9600 bps
-Connect RX(B-CH) and other Arduno TX at 384000 bps
+Connect RX and TX of other computer at any baud rate

 __Connections should be as short as possible__

-### Channel baudrate
-You can specify different baudrates for channel A and channel B

 ### Sketch of the other side
 ```